iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/resume.md

 **Dates:** Q4.
 2021 - Current

 **Description:**
- MobileCoin is a private cryptocurrency that the encrypts all data on senders, receivers, & amounts within transactions.
-It uses elliptic curve cryptography within Intel SGX enclaves to encrypt transactions & then validates them in encrypted form using zero knowledge proofs
+ MobileCoin is a private cryptocurrency that the encrypts all data on senders, receivers, and amounts within transactions.
+It uses elliptic curve cryptography within Intel SGX enclaves to encrypt transactions and then validates them in encrypted form using zero knowledge proofs

 Responsibilities:
 - Data integrity validation for block data
 - Chain of trust validation for block producers/consumers
-- Implementing block data streaming with async Rust & gRPC to decrease transaction time
+- Implementing block data streaming with async Rust and gRPC to decrease transaction time
 - Implementing new transaction types
-- Building foreign function interfaces (ffis) between Rust & Swift/Java to enable mobile app support for new transaction types
+- Building foreign function interfaces (ffis) between Rust and Swift/Java to enable mobile app support for new transaction types
-- Performing regular code reviews, design meetings, & engineering retrospectives on MobileCoin protocol evolution
+- Performing regular code reviews, design meetings, and engineering retrospectives on MobileCoin protocol evolution

 <br>